Memory Bank

 • Team workflow preferences

 Avoid dumping full transcripts when a concise summary captures the real value.
+Quality of durable memory matters more than quantity.
+Curated memory improves retrieval and reduces noise in future runs.

 Memory Pack operations